MUSIC/SP: History

 Simone Spiller, Silvino Mezzari, and Mike Short.

 Features

+A complete description of MUSIC/SP and its features can be found in its extensive documentation.
+Key features are summarized below.

 File system

 The MUSIC/SP file system was unique in a number of respects.
 There was a single system-wide file index.
 The owner's userid and the file name were hashed to locate the file in this index, so any file on the system could be located with a single I/O operation.
 However, this presented a flat file system to the user.
 It lacked the directory structure commonly offered by DOS, Microsoft Windows and Unix systems.
 In 1990 a "tree-structured" directory view of the file system was overlaid on this, bringing the system more in line with the file systems that were then available.
 By default the information stored in the files was compressed.
 This offered considerable saving in disk space.
 The file system had a fairly sophisticated access control scheme allowing the owner to control who could read, write, append to and execute the file.
 It also had the concept of a "public" file which was visible to all users and a "private" file which was only visible to the owner.